-Independent contractor compliance is important to be aware of whether your business is currently using or considering using independent talent.
-Properly managing independent contractors is quite different than maintaining a workforce of traditional employees—specific rules, laws, and tests apply, and treating an independent contractor as an employee can result in costly legal consequences.
+Whether your business is currently using or considering using independent talent, it is important to keep compliance in mind.
+Properly managing independent contractors is quite different than maintaining a workforce of traditional employees—specific rules, laws, and tests apply.
+Treating an independent contractor as an employee can result in costly legal consequences.

 Knowing how to reduce your risk when engaging independent talent is a smart strategy that can help give your business a distinct competitive advantage in today’s project-based economy.
 Below, we discuss three key strategies you can use to mitigate risk.